O'Connell Street: Regeneration

 Among the last intact Wide Streets Commission buildings on the street dating from the 1780s, numbers 40 and 41 were demolished in 1968 to make way for the Royal Dublin Hotel.
 Designed by Patrick Carr, it was the first hotel built in Dublin since the Gresham in the 1920s and opened in 1970.
 This hotel was in turn demolished after its closure in 2008 and has remained a vacant site.
 Along with the other vacant site beside the former Carlton Cinema, and the Carlton itself have been part of a plan to develop the site as a large shopping centre that would connect with Moore Street.
 The so-called "Carlton site" encompasses almost six acres facing onto O'Connell, Moore, Parnell and Henry Streets.
 This vacant site immediately to the right of the Carlton was Gill's bookshop and a branch of Penney's until 1979 when it was purchased by the Bank of Ireland.
 Gill's was destroyed by fire while vacant and later collapsed in September 1979, leading to both buildings being levelled.

 Many of the older buildings were replaced with fast-food restaurants, shops and offices, that continue to be the main features along O'Connell Street in the 21st century.
+In late 2025, retail rents on O'Connell Street were half that of Henry Street, and a third of rents on Grafton Street.
+There are a small number of licensed stall holders who still sell on the street and only some residential units on the upper floors of the buildings on the street.

 Upper O'Connell Street in 2022.

 The street was given attention with Dublin City Council's O'Connell Street Integrated Area Plan (IAP) which was unveiled in 1998 with the aim of restoring the street to its former status.
 The plan was designed to go beyond simple cosmetic changes, and introduce control of the wider area beyond the street's buildings, including pedestrian and vehicle interaction, governance and preservation of architecture.
 Work on the plan was delayed, and reached approval in June 2003.